a life-long fight for

 Achievements & Experience

 Early in her career, Angela worked as a journalist at ABC News where she investigated national and international stories, particularly corruption in death penalty cases.
-With the Innocent Project, the findings shed light on serious injustices and inspired our current anti-death penalty movement.
+With the Innocence Project, the findings shed light on serious injustices and inspired our current anti-death penalty movement.

 Later, while working as district Chief of Staff for Congressman Jose Serrano’s, Angela co-created solutions to local issues with the community, like the redesign of the Sheridan Parkway.